 Compared to some countries, The United States may seem to have a very conservative view on nudity, sex, drugs and other controversial topics.
 However, if you look hard enough, there are some areas that allow you to get away with a lot more than you would think.
-I mean, 10 years ago it would have seemed crazy to actually be able to buy weed legally, and now we have public cannabis stores, weed bars and just about anything you would have flown to Amsterdam for back in the day.
+I mean, 10 years ago it would have seemed crazy to actually be able to buy weed legally, and now we have public cannabis stores, weed bars, cannabis events and just about anything you would have flown to Amsterdam for back in the day.
 Sex and nudity will always be a hot topics and while it may be some time before you can see a nipple on TV, there are actually quite a few place where public nudity isn’t frowned upon.
 From nude beaches in San Francisco to just being able to walk around topless throughout a state, things have definitely gotten a lot less conservative in recent years.

 From Time Magazine: